-For the majority of people who have a mirrorless camera (Four Thirds, APS-C and Full Frame) or DSLR, the DJI RS2 is my go-to recommendation.
-That, or the older DJI Ronin-S (which is also very good).
-They’re not without their faults, but they have the best build quality and feel more intuitive to use than gimbal offerings from Zhiyun, Gudsen and Tilta.
+For the majority of people who have a mirrorless camera (Four Thirds, APS-C and Full Frame) or DSLR, the DJI RS3 is the go-to recommendation.
+That, or the older DJI RSC2 (which is also very good).
+They’re not without their faults, but they have the best build quality and feel more intuitive to use than gimbal offerings from Zhiyun or Gudsen.

-However, if your budget is limited, the Moza Air 2S, DJI RSC2 and even the base Zhiyun Weebill 2 are what you should be considering.
+However, if your budget is severely limited, the older DJI Ronin-SC is available for very little and is still worth considering (it’s only 3 years old!).
 Meanwhile, if portability is the main concern, the Crane M3 is worth a look.

 Of course, you need to make sure your camera and lens combos are compatible with whatever gimbal stabilizer you decide to buy.
 If you have a fairly standard camera like the Sony A6600 or Canon EOS 90D, then you can confidently trust what the manufacturer says, since these aren’t edge cases.
 But with something like a Blackmagic Pocket 6K or Canon C70, you almost certainly want to ask around.

-I hope you enjoyed reading through this buyer’s guide.
-Please leave a comment if you have any feedback or would like to put forward your own recommendation.
+We hope you enjoyed reading through this buyer’s guide.
+Please leave a comment if you have any feedback or would like to put forward your own recommendation!

 I’m a photographer and the chief editor of Capture Guide.
 After spending several years in parts of South America with my trusty old Nikon D7100, I’m now back home patiently waiting for borders to re-open.